wolfSSL/documentation/wolfHSM/src/chapter04.md

 - Comms layer: Defines the format and structure of messages exchanged between clients and servers, and provides an abstract interface to the underlying transport layer implementation, exposing a consistent interface for sending and receiving messages.
 - Transport Layer: Concrete implementations of the underlying transport.
 Defines how data is actually transported between client and server.

-### Client/Server APIs:
+### Client/Server APIs

-High level client and server APIs (defined in [wh_client.h](wolfhsm/wh_client.h) and [wh_server.h](wolfhsm/wh_server.h)) are the primary interface for communication.
+High-level client and server APIs (defined in `wolfhsm/wh_client.h` and `wolfhsm/wh_server.h`) are the primary interface for communication.
 These functions abstract the low level communications details from the caller, providing a simple split transaction interface for logical operations.

 For example, using the client API to send an echo request to the server: